okurman/HOT/README.md

 Codebase of the manuscript:

-## "Sequence characteristics and an accurate model of high-occupancy target loci in the human genome"
+## "Sequence characteristics and an accurate model of high-occupancy target loci in the human genome
 Sanjarbek Hudaiberdiev, Ivan Ovcharenko

 NCBI, NLM, NIH